nrkno/core-components/packages/core-suggest/readme.md

 ### Ajax

-When using `@nrk/core-input` with the `ajax: https://search.com?q={{value}}` functionality, make sure to implement both a `Searching...` status (while fetching data from the server), and a `No hits` status (if server responds with no results).
+When using `@nrk/core-suggest` with the `ajax: https://search.com?q={{value}}` functionality, make sure to implement both a `Searching...` status (while fetching data from the server), and a `No hits` status (if server responds with no results).
 These status indicators are highly recommended, but not provided by default as the context of use will affect the optimal textual formulation.
 [See example implementation →](#demo-ajax)

-If you need to alter default headers, request method or post data, use the [`input.ajax.beforeSend` event  →](#input-ajax-beforesend)
+If you need to alter default headers, request method or post data, use the [`suggest.ajax.beforeSend` event  →](#input-ajax-beforesend)

 ## Demo: Ajax

-Ajax requests can be stopped by calling `event.preventDefault()` on `'input.filter'`.
+Ajax requests can be stopped by calling `event.preventDefault()` on `'suggest.filter'`.
 Remember to always escape html and debounce requests when fetching data from external sources.
-The http request sent by `@nrk/core-input` will have header `X-Requested-With: XMLHttpRequest` for easier [server side detection and CSRF prevention](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet#Protecting_REST_Services:_Use_of_Custom_Request_Headers).
+The http request sent by `@nrk/core-suggest` will have header `X-Requested-With: XMLHttpRequest` for easier [server side detection and CSRF prevention](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet#Protecting_REST_Services:_Use_of_Custom_Request_Headers).

 ```html
 <!--demo-->